IBM/credit-risk-workshop-cpd/admin-guide/database-setup.md

   ![Local DB2 information](../workshop/images/connections/db2local-conninformation.png)

-* Take not of the connection information, it will be used later on.
+* Take note of the connection information, it will be used later on.

 __THIS SECTION IS COMPLETE, GO BACK AND CONTINUE WITH THE [ADMIN GUIDE](./README.md)__